Changissnz/nu_merchant_principal/README.md

 alliance intact.
 Such reconciliation could ironically demand a participant that would not keep the alliance's form and function intact.
-It is about the details of how, what, and when the form and function is no longer intact that seem to slip away into speculation zones for these most uniting points of alliance.
+It is about the details of how, what, and when the form and function are no longer intact that seem to slip away into speculation zones for these most uniting points of alliance.

-Alliances, as organizations with their structural processes, can depend on a strategy named minumum-in maximum-out till termination (MIMOTT) for collective efficiency and conservation of the active representation.
+Alliances, as organizations with their structural processes, can depend on a strategy, named minumum-in maximum-out till termination (MIMOTT), for collective efficiency and conservation of the active representation.
 MIMOTT matches each participant with their "most fitting" role.
 The participants acquire the skills necessary to excel in the role, at a level much greater